-Engagement and voting are key parts of Candriam's investment process, given their importance as a means to discuss and foster sustainability impacts with investee companies.
-Candriam engages with the management of investee companies on a range of sustainability issues.
+Engagement and voting are key parts of Candriam's sustainable investment process, given their importance as a means to discuss and foster sustainability impacts with investee companies.
+Candriam engages with the management of investee companies on a range of issues in relation to the sustainable objective of the respective product.
 This can take the form of a direct dialogue between Candriam and the representatives of the company or take place via collaborative initiative.